 Apply a coat of primer to the stairs.
 Once dry, apply the color(s) you have chosen with a brush.
 Start painting at the top of the stairs and work your way down.
 Paint the stair risers (below and above stair tread) and stringers (on the side of step) first.
 That way you can still go up and down the stairs.
 When the risers and stringers are dry, paint the stair treads.
 You may want to paint each alternate step first, so that you always have a path to go up or down the stairs.
 Paint unpainted ones when the others have dried.
 Apply a second coat of paint.

 Some people prefer to paint the stringers and raisers one color and the wooden stair treads another color, or even a stain, which provides a nice contrast.
 You may want to consider this option if it appeals to you.

 Choose a stain color and finish.
 Try to match it to existing flooring and parts of the staircase.
 Apply stain with the same process you would if you were painting (see text above).
 Apply the stain in the direction of the grain.
 You will need two or more coats, but read the instructions on your stain can to make sure.
 Let the wood dry before between coats.

 Choose a stencil design from a local craft or hardware store, or perhaps design your own pattern.

 Use masking or painting tape to tape a stencil on the wood stair tread (make sure it is completely dry!).
-Fill in the design with a small or stencil paintbrush, using colors you have chosen.
-Gently lift stencil and re-tape it to the next area to be painted.
+Fill in the design with a small or stencil paintbrush, using the colors you have chosen.
+Gently lift the stencil and re-tape it to the next area to be painted.
 Repeat step above.

 When you are done, apply a clear coat of polyurethane to prevent the design from wearing out.